drobilc/MatchMaker/homework3/report/report.md

 There are a few reasons why the classifiers are so accurate.

-1. The `face_recognition` library does a very good job at encoding the faces into embeddings.
-Seemingly it divides the images in the embedding very well, as even the knn classifier performs good on this high dimensional data.
+1. The `face_recognition` library does a very good job at encoding the faces into encodings.
+Seemingly it divides the images in the embedding space very well, as even the knn classifier performs good on this high dimensional data.

 2. Classification task requires us to recognize only twenty-one faces.